mfsisunnys/parking-management/README.md

 ## API Documentation

-The API documentation can be found at http://localhost:8000/docs/
+The API documentation has been created using OpenAPI Specification standard and can be found at http://localhost:8000/docs/

 ## API Endpoints